You want to know more ?

 We value our content and access to our full site is only available with a subscription.
 Your subscription entitles you to 7 days a week access to our website, as well as a full digital copy of this week’s newspaper to read on your PC / mac or mobile device.
 In addition, your subscription includes access to digital archival copies from 2006 onwards.

 Do you just want to read an issue?
 No problem, you can subscribe for just one week (or longer if you want).

-The Oban Sea Kayak Race finished its eighth annual race around Kerrera Island on Saturday with more than 50 entries.
+The Oban Sea Kayak Race resumed its annual race around Kerrera Island on Sunday with 47 entries.

 Organizers had to cancel the 2020 event due to restrictions related to the Covid virus.

 Due to the demolition of the Kilbowie Outdoor Center earlier this year, it was decided to move the start and finish line to the Oban Sailing Club, using the facilities of the clubhouse, which had was generously donated for the day by the Oban Sailing Club, with the adjoining Gallanach Park being used for registration, post-race presentations and the barbecue.